To Supplement, or Not To Supplement!

-A key issue to bear in mind when considering efficacy of supplements is the nutrient's bioavailability.
+When considering efficacy of supplements a key consideration is the nutrient's bioavailability.
 That is to say, the proportion which actually enters the bloodstream and thereby can have an active effect in the body.
 Many of the cheaper, mass produced supplement ranges have poor bioavailability and although they might initially seem good value, when you compare the cost relative to its bioavailability, in reality it is actually poor value.
 And, most importantly, you will not be reaping the therapeutic benefit of the nutrient and we are back to our old friend 'expensive urine'.

 Another reason I prefer food-state supplements is because in using the same metabolic pathway as food they are considered to be more bioavailable to the body.
 That said, it may not always be possible to supplement with food-states, so when considering synthetic supplements it is important to know bioavailability can vary greatly depending on what substance the nutrient is chelated, or bound to, for example:

-Organic Acids (eg: Citrate, Malate, Gluconate) which generally have weaker bonds and so are more easily absorbed;
+Organic Acids (eg: Citrate, Malate, Gluconate) generally have weaker bonds and so are more easily absorbed.

-Inorganic Acids (eg: Carbonate, Sulphate, Oxide) which generally have lower absorption and more likely to cause side-effects;
+Inorganic Acids (eg: Carbonate, Sulphate, Oxide) generally have lower absorption and are more likely to cause side-effects;

-Amino Acids (e.g: Glycinate) thought to improve absorption as the body efficiently absorbs amino acids.
+Amino Acids (e.g: Glycinate) are thought to improve absorption as the body efficiently absorbs amino acids.